 A study of ethnobotany - the uses people have made of plants.
 Topics include the uses of plants in various cultures for foods, fibers, shelter, beverages, medicines, rituals, and other ends.
 Emphasis will be placed on basic botanical principles (such as taxonomy, anatomy, evolution, chemistry), and the human needs (physiological, behavioral, cultural) that plants satisfy.
 NOTE: When the laboratory (BIO-129L) is offered with this course, it is a required corequisite; the combination of the lecture and laboratory will fulfill the laboratory requirement of the natural science minor.

 This laboratory course may or may not be scheduled along with the BIO-129 lecture.
 When the laboratory is scheduled with the lecture, it is a required corequisite course.

 Natural history, flora, fauna, and ecological relationships of the local area.
 Three lectures and one four hour laboratory weekly.
 This course is designed for students not majoring in biology.

 The laboratory course for BIO-140.

 This course will explore fundamental neuroscience concepts, with an emphasis on how the nervous system is impacted by injury, toxins, aging, and disease.
 Societal implications of recent research will be discussed, and a component of the course will be devoted to investigating ethical issues that arise from these discoveries.
-When the laboratory is offered with the lecture, the laboratory is a required co-requisite course.
+NOTE: When the laboratory (BIO-145L) is offered with this course, it is a required co-requisite course.

 BIO-145L Drugs, Brains, and Behavior Laboratory1